 What I Need: I need you to keep communication lines open by setting rules and giving reasons for them, by being a good listener, and by planning ahead for changes in the schedule.
 Remember, I am still a child so don’t expect me to act like an adult.
 Know that I like to be an active member of my household, to help plan activities, and to be a part of the decision-making.
 Once I am eleven or older, I may be ready to take care of myself from time to time rather than go to child care.
 I still need adult help and encouragement in doing my homework.

 As children enter adolescence, they want their independence.
 Yet they still want to be children and need your guidance.
 As your child grows, it’s easier to leave him at home for longer periods of time and also ask him to care for younger children.
 Trust your instincts and watch your child to make sure you are not placing too much responsibility on him at one time.
 Talk to him.
 Keep the door open.
 Make sure he is comfortable with a new role of caregiver and is still able to finish his school work and other projects.

-How I Fence: I need to be highly encouraged by my parents and coached on a consistent basis or I am likely to quit.
+How I Fence: I need to be highly encouraged by my parents and coached on a consistent basis.
 I do not like losing and that seems to happen a lot to me in this sport.
 I need to know that someone is paying attention to my actions and making me accountable for my personal growth so I can get through the rough patches in this sport.
 I like being part of a club that values inclusiveness and mentoring.

 Ages 12 to 14